These are my mom's memories of the Miller & Rhoads Christmas windows and the "real" Santa. Originally posted in December 2009....

 It was absolutely fascinating because at that time, not many people had seen that sort of thing.
 M&R's window facing 5th Street and Grace Street was full of trains and that, too, was wonderful!
 We loved watching all of those trains going in every direction - and I still love trains.

 Downtown Richmond was beautiful in those days and was absolutely fantastic at Christimas time!
 Before you all came along, Ruth and I would dress up, with our hats and gloves, and go downtown on Saturdays.
 We would spend the whole day shopping and lunch, then would head home about 4 o'clock.
 Those were fun times and I have such wonderful memories of them and of times after you three came along when we would all go with Ruth to do things and see the sights.
 We are all so fortunate to have had her in our lives.
 We did not have much money but those were the best years of my life!

 The importance of family comes out in our remembrances.
 Thanks, Mom, for the memories.

-See also my memories: "Olde Richmond's Christmas of yesteryear ... holiday windows and the 'real' Santa."
+See also "Olde Richmond's Christmas of yesteryear ... holiday windows and the 'real' Santa."